datalad-handbook/book/docs/basics/101-140-filesystem.rst

    $ convert xc:none -page Letter a.pdf
    $ datalad save -m "add empty pdf"

-DataLad will safeguard dropping content that it can't retrieve again:
+DataLad will safeguard dropping content that it can not retrieve again:

 .. runrecord:: _examples/DL-101-140-178
    :workdir: dl-101/DataLad-101